FREQUENTLY ASKED QUESTIONS

 How does your model serve communities?

-Our students are being prepared to become future leaders who are able to solve problems and generate peace and prosperity.
+Our students are being prepared to become future collaborative leaders who are able to solve problems, work across lines of difference, tackle challenges of race and class in America and generate peace and prosperity.
 Our parents and teachers believe that peaceful, prosperous communities start with richly diverse classrooms that value critical thinking, creativity and human connection.

 How do you engage and partner with parents?